seuthootDev/qml-vtk-python-pyside6/README.md

 # QML-VTK-Python (PySide6 + VTK 9.x)

-This repository is a fork of:
-https://github.com/dao-duc-tung/Qml-VTK-Python
+This project is a modernized Qt6 / PySide6 and VTK 9.x version of the original Qml-VTK-Python implementation: https://github.com/dao-duc-tung/Qml-VTK-Python

 The original project was based on **PySide2 + VTK 8.x (Qt5)**.